Monday, December 31, 2012

 #ledomduvin @ledomduvin #tasting #tastingnotes #bouchardpereetfils #wine #vine #vino #wein #burgundy #france #redwine #corton #cotedebeaune

-Unless stated otherwise, all right reserved ©LeDomduVin 2012 on all the contents above including, but not limited to, photos, pictures, drawings, illustrations, visuals, maps, memes, posts, texts, writings, quotes, notes, tasting notes, descriptions, wine descriptions, definitions, recipes, graphs, tables, and even music and video (when and where applicable).
+Unless stated otherwise, all rights reserved ©LeDomduVin 2012 on all the contents above including, but not limited to, photos, pictures, drawings, illustrations, visuals, maps, memes, posts, texts, writings, quotes, notes, tasting notes, descriptions, wine descriptions, definitions, recipes, graphs, tables, and even music and video (when and where applicable).

 1990 Paul Jaboulet Aine Hermitage "La Chapelle" Rhone Valley France